 Each dog truly has a personality that is unique.
 Despite this, many share common traits like wet noses, sensitivity to noises and growling in their sleep.
 This has left dog owners with a series of questions relating to dog health and behaviours.
-Consider these answers to five of the most frequent questions about dogs to satisfy your curiosity.
+Of course, we all know how important it is to make sure you walk them regularly, take them to the vets and choose the right food and use Ultimate Pet Nutrition coupons to save some money.
+However, if you are thinking about getting a dog, consider these answers to five of the most frequent questions about dogs to satisfy your curiosity.

 Why are dogs noses always wet?